johnandersen777/johnandersen777.github.io/content/about.md

 Here is my [gpg public key][pub-key]
 `C818 9AE8 2170 FB95 BE26 712C CE2C 7260 9F5B A7A9`
+(fuck if I know where the private is though)

 - On Twitter as [@johnandersenpdx](https://twitter.com/johnandersenpdx)
   - Previously [@pdxjohnny](https://twitter.com/pdxjohnny) but not sure how to recover that account, it's been a few years.